huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 RFC9103 describes the privacy risks associated with both NOTIFY and SOA queries and does not include addressing those risks within the scope of encrypting zone transfers.
-Given this, the privacy benefit of using DoQ for NOTIFY is not clear - but for the same reason sending NOTIFY as 0-RTT data has no privacy risk above that of sending then using cleartext DNS.
+Given this, the privacy benefit of using DoQ for NOTIFY is not clear - but for the same reason, sending NOTIFY as 0-RTT data has no privacy risk above that of sending it using cleartext DNS.